-In a Tablet to Ḥájí Ṣadr-i-Hamadání, the title of which is “O Ṣadruʼṣ-Ṣudúr!
+In a Tablet to Ḥájí Ṣadr-i-Hamadání, which begins with the words “O Ṣadruʼṣ-Ṣudúr!
 The unrolled scroll hath been read aloud,” the Center of the Covenant—exalted be His praise—hath said:

 As to the question of the twelfth Imám, there existeth in the ḥadíths an apparent contradiction.
 In one ḥadíth, Muḥammad ibn Ḥasan —peace be upon Him—is considered the promised Qáʼim, yet in another, it is mentioned that the death of that same Muḥammad ibn Ḥasan will precede the birth of the awaited Qáʼim in the End of Time.
 One cannot reconcile these two ḥadíths, unless he be certain that the twelfth Imám—the promised Qáʼim—existed spiritually in the Kingdom of God, and was manifested physically, in the form of another person, at the Hour of Revelation.
 “And no one thing is there, but with Us are its storehouses; and We send it not down but in settled measure” .
 That which is manifest in the contingent world existed first in the Kingdom of God.